jlpedrosa/maplehall/SmartHome.md

 Bulbs
 ---
-The Ikea bulbs family have Zigbee bulbs, they are pretty cost effective and a wide range of options.
+The Ikea bulbs in the TRÅDFRI family implement Zigbee, they are pretty cost effective and a wide range of options.
 Prices go from 6 - 20 eur, depending on the amount puchased and the option.
-The RGB ones are the most expensive, most of them are in the 10 eur per bulb.
+The RGB ones are the most expensive, most of the non RBG ones are in the 10 eur per bulb.

 [Ikea Search](https://www.ikea.com/ie/en/search/products/?q=TR%C3%85DFRI%20bulb)

 Sockets
 ---
-Sockets can be replaced and adding smart ones, providing control over them an also power consumption monitorin.
-The monitoring part can be solved by changing the main circuit breakers in the pannel instead of changing the switches.
+Sockets can be replaced and adding smart ones, providing control over them an also power consumption monitoring.The monitoring part can be solved by changing the main circuit breakers in the pannel instead of changing the switches.

 Switches